The view of this dark day for the Museum of Science and Industry,

 Dear Silver Pilot,

 I was astonished to get your reply so quickly!
-The docents had warned me not to expect it immediately.
+The guides had warned me not to expect it immediately.
 It’s not exactly your volunteers’ job to keep their engines up on their correspondence.
 I’m relieved that they were willing to indulge us.
 I quite like the idea of being pen pals!
 I enjoy writing letters, but I don't get the chance that often.

 Names, I think, give you a sizable advantage when it comes to this type of work (999 and 2903 certainly think so!)
 Not only does your train have a name, but you’ve also got your own name and so do each of your cars.
 They hadn’t thought of that when my train went into service, but that’s the thing about being the first: they have to work out the kinks on you.
 In fact, they had to change my train’s name to the Pioneer Zephyr because they didn’t know they were going to end up making so many Burlington Zephyrs.
 They had to differentiate me - again!
 It’s a good thing though.
 A name is the start of a story and a story is what keeps us interesting.